sishar4/salido-ios-challenge/README.md

 		4. a valid email address (optional)
 	- An error prompt must appear if an invalid pin is entered (not the right format or isn't assigned to anyone)
 2. Upon logging in, the user should be presented with a list of wines sourced from the wine.com API
-	- The user should be able to filter items by name, location, etc.
+	- The user should be able to filter items by a few fields, at minimum:
+		- Name
+		- Category (for example, red wine, cabernet, etc. You can find examples in the docs for the API)
+		- Winery
 	- The items in the list presented should display an image of the item and the item name.
 	- If the API is unreachable (no internet) an error should be displayed.
 The user should be given an option to retry the API call.
 	- If the user returns to this screen after traveling to a different screen, the search query, results, and filters should be in the same state that they were left in.